-Benggali Bread
+Benggali Bread with Kaya (Coconut Jam)

 When I was a kid, on weekends when we went to visit my brother in boarding school, we’d stop by a market in Batu Enam to buy Benggali bread rolls filled with kaya.
-The bread was simple, soft but not milky, and the kaya was the cheapo diluted type unlike the fancy gourmet ones we see which uses premium ingredients.
-But I remembered how warm and fragrant they were, freshly baked just in time for afternoon tea, and one roll was never enough.
+The bread was simple, soft but not milky, and the kaya was the cheapo diluted type, unlike the fancy gourmet ones we see which uses premium ingredients.
+I remembered how warm and fragrant they were, freshly baked just in time for afternoon tea, and one roll was never enough.

 The basic Benggali bread can be shaped into a plain sandwich loaf, or portioned into rolls with your preferred fillings.
 My version is a tribute to the kaya rolls from my childhood, and gosh these were so darn good, despite the rather ugly shapes.
 I’m very happy with the flavor but still tweaking the rest times, so will be updating this recipe with new instructions and pictures from time to time.